Dhevi-shree2006/Advanced-C-Lab-Manual/module 8.md

 To write a C program print the lowercase English word corresponding to the number

 Algorithm:
-1. Start
-- Initialize an integer variable n.
+1. Start- Initialize an integer variable n.
 2. Input Validation
 3. Switch Statement cases.
 -	Case 5: Print "seventy one"